-The Organ Scholar will be a student at the University of Sydney and also may be a music graduate with Organ as a major.
+The Organ Scholar will be a student at the University of Sydney, or another metropolitan university, and may also be a music graduate with Organ as a major.

-Applications are to be received by Friday 30th November.
+Applications are to be received by Friday 30th November of the preceding year.
 Scholarship applications are received during the standard admissions process to the College.
 In your personal statement, please indicate that you wish to be considered for the Organ Scholarship and include any relevant material and supporting documentation, as well as the name and contact details of a referee relevant to the area of your musicianship.
 More information about the standard admissions process can be found at www.stpauls.edu.au/apply.

 Shortlisted applicants for the Organ Scholarship will attend an audition and interview.